amyhenning/flixter/README.md

 ## Features

-* Student and teacher role management using Devise
+* Student and teacher role management using Devise and advanced database relationships

 * Image and video uploads with course and lesson creation